bbsemih/go-rest/README.md

 * Structured logs for both gRPC and HTTP by using zerolog
 * Perform money transfers between two accounts
 * RESTful HTTP APIs
-* Store account information and transaction history in Postgres.
+* Store account information and transaction history in Postgres
-* Docker for local development
-* GitHub Actions for automated unit tests
+* GitHub Actions for automated unit tests.

-## TODO

-* Email Verification Service with AWS SES
-* RabbitMQ
+* RabbitMQ for transactions
-* Chat Service with WebSockets